hongyaohongyao/train_cifar/README.md

 ## Network Architectures

-Training to find out which network architecture leads to better performance.
+Find out which network architecture leads to better performance.

 - [ResNet](https://arxiv.org/abs/1512.03385): ResNets is a classical and strong baseline in compute vision.
-ResNets introduce the residual structure into convolution neural network, thus solving the vanishing gradient problem and increasing the depth of CNN.
-Experimental results show that resnets are stable network with good performance.
+ResNets introduce residual structure into convolutional neural network to solve the problem of gradient disappearance and increase the depth of CNN.
+The test results show that resnets are stable networks with good performance.

   > Residual Block
   >
   > ![image-20221024215405990](assets/README/image-20221024215405990.png)

-- [VGG](https://arxiv.org/abs/1409.1556): Comparing with the previous work, AlexNets, VGG nets stacks convolution layers and pooling layers with smaller kernel size which reduce the parameters and improve classification accuracy.
+- [VGG](https://arxiv.org/abs/1409.1556): Compared with previous work, AlexNets, VGG nets stack convolutional layers and pooling layers with smaller kernel size, which reduces parameters and improves classification accuracy.

 - [DenseNet](https://arxiv.org/abs/1608.06993): Similar to deep residual networks, dense networks make connections between different layers but are denser.
-As shown in the table below, the dense network achieves the highest accuracy on CIFAR10 at a smaller size.
+As shown in the table below, dense networks achieve the highest accuracy on CIFAR10 at smaller sizes.
 Practically, dense networks take up more memory at inference because the outputs of all layers are saved for concatenation.

   > ![image-20221024214950826](assets/README/image-20221024214950826.png)

-- [ResNeXt](https://arxiv.org/abs/1611.05431): ResNeXts use the Aggregated Residual to aggregated more convolution operation in one layer which is able to improve classification accuracy.
+- [ResNeXt](https://arxiv.org/abs/1611.05431): ResNeXts use the aggregated residual layers to aggregated more convolution operation in one layer, thereby improving classification accuracy.

   > ![image-20221024214224765](assets/README/image-20221024214224765.png)

-- [ConvMixer](https://arxiv.org/abs/2201.09792): The ConvMixer was proposed to answer a question: Is the performance of ViTs due to the inherently-more-powerful Transformer architecture, or is it at least partly due to using patches as the input representation?
-The network starts with a patches embeddings layer following with several DW layers.
-The source code training ConvMixer has reached over 95% accuracy, but it seems that more tricks are needed as it only has 93% accuracy with our training configuration.
+- [ConvMixer](https://arxiv.org/abs/2201.09792): The ConvMixer was proposed for a question: Is the performance of ViTs due to the inherently-more-powerful Transformer architecture, or is it at least partly due to using patches as the input representation?
+ConvMixers start with a patches embeddings layer followed by several DW layers.
+The source code to train ConvMixer has achieved over 95% accuracy, but it seems to require more tricks as it is only 93% accurate in our training configuration.

 | Model           | params(M) | Train Acc | Valid Acc |
 | --------------- | --------- | --------- | --------- |